-In Abraham-Hicks law of attraction, Esther Hicks claims a channeled source drops blocks of thought into her head.
+In Abraham-Hicks’s law of attraction, Esther Hicks claims a channeled entity drops blocks of thought into her head.
+She then interprets them into everyday speech.
 Does this make sense?
+More important, is it true?

 Did Jerry and Esther Hicks Just Make It All Up?

-“It all started here,” their website sings.
-But maybe a look at history will enlighten.
+“It all started here,” their website sings, but a look at history says otherwise.
+That alone doesn’t prove it untrue.

 Neither Esther, Jerry or Abraham Hicks had anything to do with discovering or inventing the Law of Attraction, no matter what they claim.
 But they took a joy ride on it, anyway.
 They birthed Abraham, Esther and Jerry say, while coasting along in his Caddy, squeezed between trucks on a highway.